Makhabat03/Predicting_Mushroom_Edibility/README.md

 This project helped us put all the things we learned in our Machine Learning class into practice.

-A big thank you to my awesome team:
+A big thank you to our awesome team:

+- (Me) Makhabat Zhyrgalbekova

 - Jason Adika Tanuwijaya

 - Naima Dzhunushova